vorburger/kids-edutainment-links/README.md

 # Great sites for kids!

-All sites linked here are FREE to use:
+All sites linked here are FREE to use (we list [non-free online courses on a separate page](paid-courses.md)):

 ## In English, Français, Deutsch, ...